Turkish Erdogan takes first step in 'crazy' canal project | ExBulletin

 The first structure of the project, an eight-lane, 840-meter (about half a mile) highway bridge, will connect to the North Marmara Highway which also connects other recent infrastructure projects, a new airport and a third crossing. of the Bosphorus.

-This led Istanbul Mayor Ekrem Imamoglu, who represents Turkey’s main opposition party, to call the Saturday ceremony an illusion linked to plans for the highway rather than the canal.
+This led Istanbul’s mayor Ekrem Imamoglu, who represents Turkey’s main opposition party, to call Saturday’s ceremony an illusion linked to plans for the highway rather than the canal.

 Building a bridge here has nothing to do with the canal project.
 It has something to do with the road junction, he said at a press conference in Sazlidere on Thursday.